Support the Future of Planning

-Below is the lsit of existing endowments that were established in honor of our alumni and leaders.
+Below is the list of existing endowments that were established in honor of our alumni and leaders.

-The Thomas D. Galloway Fellowship Endowment - supports CRP graduate students in memory of the former CoA dean.
+- The Thomas D. Galloway Fellowship Endowment - supports MCRP graduate students in memory of the former College of Design (formerly College of Architecture) dean.

-The Glatting, Jackson, Kercher, Anglin Endowment - supports MCRP students working in areas of land development, transportation and urban design.
+- The Glatting, Jackson, Kercher, Anglin, Lopez Endowment - supports MCRP students working in areas of land development, transportation, and urban design.

-The Thera Richter Endowment - supports women MCRP students in memory of Tech’s first woman graduate degree holder.
+- The Thera Richter Endowment - supports female MCRP students in memory of Tech’s first female master’s degree holder.

 - The Frank Wilkinson Endowment - supports research on urban development outside of the Atlanta Metro region.

 Successful cutting-edge research requires laboratory facilities, equipment, and support services that State resources cannot sufficiently fund.
 Faculty chair endowments are key to enabling faculty to conduct investigations that have promise for developing solutions to today’s planning problems and anticipating tomorrow’s challenges across the planning spectrum.

 We believe it is essential that the next generation of planning leaders include those who come from communities of color.
 Their often-unheard voices must be amplified for us to create just, equitable, and inclusive communities for all.

 In order to do so, we are creating two Equity, Justice & Inclusive Design Fellowships for aspiring graduate students who are Black, indigenous, or of color who need financial assistance to attend Georgia Tech.
 These awards began in fall 2021.